zk-passport/openpassport.app/posts/playground.md

 ### The SDK

 The playground is a simple page that imports the OpenPassport SDK in the background.

-If you want to use OpenPassport, you can checkout the [docs](https://docs.openpassport.app/) now, and [contact us](https://t.me/FlorentTavernier) if you have any questions or need help using it.
+If you want to use it, you can check out the [docs](https://docs.openpassport.app/) now, and [contact us](https://t.me/FlorentTavernier) if you have any questions or need help.

 ### What's next?